MrVideo/boredom-blog/content/notes/aca24/_index.md

 ## Slide additions

 Some information was left out of the main pages because it was not in the book I studied from.
 If you're looking for that information, you can find it [here](aca24-slide-additions).

+## Cheat sheet

+The main formulas used in this course can be found in this [cheat sheet](cheat-sheet.pdf).